PROPERTY DISPUTES - Jointly Owned House Dispute

 If you are separating, selling the household home is constantly seen as the simplest option.

-Yet there might be problems: you might have problem finding a buyer, for instance, or be caught in adverse equity (when the worth of your home is less than the amount you owe on the mortgage).
+Yet there might be problems as joint property owners: you might have problem finding a buyer, for instance, or be caught in adverse equity (when the worth of your home is less than the amount you owe on the mortgage).
 This can make selling and sharing the revenues hard.

 You could have a hard time to get a home loan on a brand-new building as well.